-Economics 6-12 Physical Education 6-12 Geography 6-12 Political Science 6-12 History 6-12 Psychology 6-12 Physical Education K-8 Sociology 6-12
+Economics 6-12 Physical Education 6-12

+Geography 6-12 Political Science 6-12

+History 6-12 Psychology 6-12

+Physical Education K-8 Sociology 6-12
-The discontinued Physical Education tests have been replaced by the Physical Education K-12 test, which is required for certification in this subject area.
-Additionally, the subject area

-Kindergarten-Grade 6 has been renamed Elementary Education K-6.
+The discontinued Physical Education tests were replaced by the Physical Education K-12 test, which is required for certification in this subject area.
+Additionally, the subject area Kindergarten-Grade 6 was renamed Elementary Education K-6.
 The competencies and skills pertaining to Kindergarten-Grade 6 remained the same under Elementary Education K-6.
-These have been printed as Competencies and Skills for Teacher Certification in Florida, Tenth Edition.
+These changes were printed as Competencies and Skills for Teacher Certification in Florida, Tenth Edition.